-I am seeking Nlaka’pamux and non Nlaka’pamux, Indigenous and non Indigenous collaborators to undertake full bodysuits (will be given priority), full torso, back, chest or leg and arm sleeves of my creation.
+These tattoos are for Nlaka’pamux and non-Nlaka’pamux, Indigenous and non-Indigenous collaborators.
+I say collaborators because taking on a big tattoo takes commitment and is a journey we go on together.
 Your life story, wishes and dreams for the future will be taken into account in the creation of your Nlaka’pamux Blackwork tattoo.
-Designs and motifs will be used in the transformation of your body into a work of Nlaka’pamux art, as a prayer, a declaration, and an embodiment of my ancestor’s resilience.
+Designs and motifs will be used in the transformation of your body into a work of Nlaka’pamux art, as a prayer, a declaration, and an embodiment of our ancestor’s resilience.

 I am blessed to have the support of the Canada Council for the Arts and the IOTA Institute, which has allowed me the time to research and develop this project.